 I just came back from a long weekend in Barcelona and let me tell you, if you haven’t been there already, get going.
 It’s the perfect destination for a city break, with so many things to do, eat and see.
-For a quick look at the top 10 things to do in Barcelona, here’s a list I complied from my visit to this charming city by the Mediterranean Sea.
+For a quick look at the top 10 things to do in Barcelona, here’s a list I compiled from my visit to this charming city by the Mediterranean Sea.

 10. Grabbing some thick hot chocolate with churros at Granja Dulcinea

 This place is so popular that they allow themselves to close shop and go on a siesta in the middle of the day.
-At the heart of Barcelona’s Gothic Quarter you’ll find Granja Dulcinea in one of those ancient narrow alleys.
+At the heart of Barcelona’s Gothic Quarter, you’ll find Granja Dulcinea in one of those ancient narrow alleys.
 You come here for their famous thick hot chocolate and your biggest dilemma should be: with whipped cream or without?
 If you’re really adventurous, order some churros on the side – they make for the perfect dip.

 9. Exploring Placa d’Espanya